mousepawmedia/devdocs/source/guides/staff.rst

 ..  note:: Set up an MFA authenticator app now.

-In the sections that follow, you will be installing MFA for
+In the sections that follow, you will be installing MFA for GitLab, which handles authentication for most of the rest of our collaboration tools.

-* GitLab

-* Discourse

-* Nextcloud

-* Mattermost

 **DO NOT** skip those sections!